Wallsmedia/DotNet.LogFilesMonitorArchiver/README.md

 2. For each matched file name in the "**SourcePath**" directory apply the rules:
 - Move it into the archive directory "**ArchivePath**" if the file created date is older than configured "**MoveToArchiveOlderThanDays**" days (default value 7).
-- Move it into the archive directory "**ArchivePath**" if the number of files is greater than configured "**MoveToArchiveAfterReachingFiles**" number S(default value is int.MaxValue).
+- Move it into the archive directory "**ArchivePath**" if the number of files is greater than configured "**MoveToArchiveAfterReachingNumber**" number S(default value is int.MaxValue).

 3. For each matched file name in the "**ArchivePath**" directory apply the rules:
 - Delete it from the archive directory "**ArchivePath**" if the file created date is older than configured "**DeleteFromArchiveOlderThanDays**" days (default value 30).
-- Delete it from the archive directory "**ArchivePath**" if the number of files is greater than configured "**DeleteFromArchiveAfterReachingFiles**" number (default value is int.MaxValue).
+- Delete it from the archive directory "**ArchivePath**" if the number of files is greater than configured "**DeleteFromArchiveAfterReachingNumber**" number (default value is int.MaxValue).

 ## Hosted via IHostedService